UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/variables_and_arithmetic.md

 > As a general rule, you should never ignore compiler warnings

 This is one of the benefits of using *compiled languages*.
-When the compiler converts your code to machine code, it is checking both the rules (known as *syntax*) and looking for potential errors.
+When the compiler converts your code to machine code, it is checking both the rules (known as *syntax*) and looking for potential *logical errors*.
 We will meet more warnings and errors as we progress

-> Note
+> **Note**
 >
-> Because we ignore the warning, in this case we ended up with a run-time crash, resulting in the program terminating prematurely.
+> Because we ignored the warning, in this case we ended up with a run-time crash, resulting in the program terminating prematurely.
 This is clearly not a favorable thing to occur.
 However, in this case, the compiler was able to warn us.
 Not all errors can be detected, but it does what it can.
 >
 > Interpreted languages such as Python and JavaScript have no compiler, so as a general rule, you discover errors at run-time.
 You need additional tools to help you *look* for common errors.